deechris27/todo/Readme.md

 }

 Once logged in, request should have Access and Refresh token.
 Access token is valid for 60s.
 Once expired, new token is generated through refresh token.

+**All the test cases for protected routes are set to expect 403 since dummy access token is given.
+Change it to valid access token and the should statement to 400. remove the commented lines if valid access token used to pass the tests**